Anurag0911/Library-Managemenet-System/README.md

 ## **About**

 A Library Management Web Application built in fulfilment of the [Developer Hiring Test for Frappe](https://frappe.io/dev-hiring-test).
-(Built with Flask, Jinja, SQLAlchemy)
+This application is Built with Flask, Jinja, SQLAlchemy.
+It is very easy to use for any User.

 ## **Getting Started**